 The Jean Dussault Medal for young investigators is given annually to honour a member of the International Society for Neonatal Screening who has made a significant contribution to neonatal or other population-based screening which is recognized as such.
-The nominee should not have reached the age of 40 on the 31st of December of the year that the Medal is awarded.
+The Medal is awarded to recognise the contribution made by outstanding young investigators and consequently the nominee should be 40 years of age or younger.
 The Medal is accompanied by a cash prize of USD 2000,– donated by Bio-Rad (California).

 The recipient may opt to receive the prize money in the form of a travel award to one of the ISNS-sponsored neonatal screening conferences or to have it used in one of the ISNS-sponsored neonatal screening development projects.

 Nomination for the Dussault Medal may be made by any active member of the International Society for Neonatal Screening (ISNS) and must be seconded by at least one other active member of the ISNS.
 The nomination must be accompanied by a statement of 100-200 words which describes the nature of the contribution and the way this contribution has produced or is likely to produce improvements in population/neonatal screening programmes.
 The statement may be accompanied by supporting information such as copies of publications, curriculum vitae or other documentation of the contribution.
 This information together with a letter from the nominator and at least one seconding letter from a Society member must be sent to the President of ISNS.
 A member may not nominate or second more than one nominee for the Medal each year.
 The President, Vice-President, Secretary and Treasurer are not eligible for the Medal.